OfficeDev/VBA-content/VBA/Visio-VBA/articles/selection-select-method-visio.md

  Dim vsoGroup As Visio.Shape
  Set vsoGroup = vsoSelection.Group

- 'There are now four shapes on the page?a group that contains three 'subshapes, and three ungrouped shapes.
+ 'There are now four shapes on the page - a group that contains three 'subshapes, and three ungrouped shapes.
 Subselection is 'accomplished by selecting the parent shape first or one of the 'group's shapes already subselected.